Suggested Searches

 Program Scientist and Manager

-Argyro also serves as a program manager for Atmospheric Composition and Responsive Science Research, and the program applications lead for NASA Earth System Explorers, the NASA Earth Exchange (NEX) and Geospatial Artificial Intelligence (GeoAI) initiatives.
-She has led multi-agency and international efforts to improve the quality, transparency, and accessibility of Earth science information and its use for societal benefit, including having served as the program manager for the U.S. Greenhouse Gas Center, a multi-agency effort designed to improve the quality, transparency, and accessibility of emissions information.
+Dr. Kavvada has served as program manager for Atmospheric Composition and Responsive Science Research, and as the program applications lead for NASA Earth System Explorers, the NASA Earth Exchange (NEX), and Geospatial Artificial Intelligence (GeoAI).
+She has led multi-agency and international efforts to improve the quality, transparency, and accessibility of Earth science information — including serving as program manager for the U.S. Greenhouse Gas Center, a multi-agency initiative designed to make emissions information more reliable and accessible for societal benefit.

-Argyro earned her bachelor’s degree in physics at the Johns Hopkins University, her masters degree in applied mathematics and statistics at Georgetown University, and her doctorate degree in atmospheric science at the University of Maryland, College Park.
-She enjoys outreach about all forms of science and technology, and in addition to public speaking, she serves as a mentor in professional networks within the science community.
+Argyro earned her bachelor’s degree in physics at the Johns Hopkins University, her masters degree in applied mathematics and statistics at Georgetown University and her masters and doctorate degree in atmospheric science at the University of Maryland, College Park.
+Dr. Kavvada is an enthusiastic advocate for science and technology communication, engaging broadly through public speaking and professional mentorship.
+She actively mentors emerging scientists within professional networks across the Earth science community.